This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 during the week.
 (2) The employee must

-have worked at least one thousand two hundred and fifty hours during the
+have worked at least one thousand two hundred fifty hours during the

 commence.
-Hours spent on paid or unpaid leave are not counted as hours worked
+Hours spent on paid or unpaid FML are not counted as hours worked in

-in determining the one thousand two hundred fifty hour eligibility test for an
+determining the one thousand two hundred fifty-hour eligibility test for an

-employee under FML.
+employee the under FMLA.
 (B) Eligible employees are entitled to

 twelve weeks of unpaid FML each year for the following qualifying events.

-(Note: Military caregiver leave is twenty-six weeks of leave.)
-(1) The birth of a child
+(Note: Military caregiver FML is twenty-six weeks): (1) The birth of a child

 and to bond with the newborn child within one year of birth; (2) The placement with